philiphanspach/philiphanspach.github.io/_pages/publications.md

 <a href="https://promarket.org/2021/11/02/the-european-unions-big-policy-bet-against-the-tech-giants/" download>Read online</a>

 #### Unlocking the potential of AI : opportunities and challenges for European policy
-with Marina Sanchez del Villar, Policy Briefs; 2021/16; Florence School of Regulation (Communications and Media).
+with Marina Sanchez del Villar.
+Policy Briefs; 2021/16; Florence School of Regulation (Communications and Media).
 <a href="https://cadmus.eui.eu/handle/1814/71601" download>Download from Cadmus, the EUI Research Repository</a>

 #### Zur Weiterwälzung von Preisaufschlägen (On the Pass-On of Overcharges)
-with Frank Maier-Rigaud and C.-Philipp Heller, Journal of German and European Competition Law (WuW, Wirtschaft und Wettbewerb), 69(11), 561-568 [in German].
+with Frank Maier-Rigaud and C.-Philipp Heller.
+Journal of German and European Competition Law (WuW, Wirtschaft und Wettbewerb), 69(11), 561-568 [in German].
 <a href="https://papers.ssrn.com/abstract=3426049" download>Download from SSRN</a>

 #### Zur Weiterwälzung von Preisaufschlägen in regulierten Industrien (On the Pass-on of Overcharges in Regulated Industries)
-with Frank Maier-Rigaud and C.-Philipp Heller, Neue Zeitschrift für Kartellrecht (NZKart), 12/2019, 650-658 [in German].
+with Frank Maier-Rigaud and C.-Philipp Heller.
+Neue Zeitschrift für Kartellrecht (NZKart), 12/2019, 650-658 [in German].
 <a href="https://papers.ssrn.com/abstract=3439294" download>Download from SSRN</a>